Step 1 of 5

-A classic Malay and Minangkabau dish, Asam Pedas is a popular dish in Malaysia such as the state of Malacca.
-Literally translated to 'sour spicy', Asam Pedas fish curry is tangy, spicy and appetizing.
-This fish curry is best served with rice.
+A classic Malay and Minangkabau dish, Asam Pedas is popular in Malacca, one of the states in Malaysia.
+Literally translated to 'sour spicy', Asam Pedas fish curry is tangy, spicy, appetizing and best served with rice.

 Preparation 20 mins